 Moreover, environmental DNA analysis offers a non-invasive, comprehensive, and cost-effective approach to monitor and understand biodiversity, detect invasive species, and assess environmental changes.
 It has the potential to revolutionize ecological research, conservation practices, and the management of natural resources.
 As a relatively new and powerful tool in environmental monitoring and biodiversity assessment, eDNA has gained significant attention.

-The eDNA assessment will be carried out in the Republic of Marshall Islands, Timor-Leste, and Tuvalu as part of the PEUMP project.
+The eDNA assessment will be carried out in Tuvalu, Cook Islands, Solomon Islands, Rotuma and Timor Leste as part of the PEUMP project.

 USP is one of four key implementing partners of the EUR 45million PEUMP Programme, which aims to promote sustainable management and sound ocean governance for food security and economic growth while addressing climate change resilience and conservation of marine biodiversity.
 It follows a comprehensive approach, integrating issues related to ocean fisheries, coastal fisheries, community development, marine conservation and capacity building under one single regional action.
 The PEUMP project is housed within the Institute of Marine Resources within the School of Agriculture, Geography, Environment, Ocean and Natural Sciences (SAGEONS).